devopshq/teamcity/docs-sphinx/tc_models/boards.rst

     # or
     project_or_group.boards.delete(board_id)

-.. note:: Board deletion is not supported in the GitLab CE edition.
+.. note:: Board deletion is not supported in the TeamCity CE edition.

 Board lists
 ===========